learncode/pubsubclient/README.md

     ProjectID: projectName,
 }

-// Passing the config to GetPublisher fetches a publisher and errors publisher, err := pubsubclient.GetPublisher(publisherConfig)
+// Passing the context and a config to GetPublisher fetches a publisher and errors ctx := context.Background() publisher, err := pubsubclient.GetPublisher(ctx, publisherConfig)

 // Handle any errors as fatal and do not proceed further if err != nil {